What is contact dermatitis?

 - Have you changed your cat’s type of food?

 - How is your cat overall, any changes in behaviour?
 Eating well, active as usual etc?

-Cytology-smear: He will take a small swab from the affected area and evaluate it under a microscope for parasites, bacteria and pus.
+Cytology: A swab from the affected area is evaluated under a microscope for parasites, bacteria and pus.

 Treatment may start conservatively with either antihistamines or steroids.
 If the affected cat fails to respond to initial treatment (below), further testing may be necessary including:

 Identification and elimination of the substance causing contact dermatitis is the best solution.

-For mild cases, over the counter antihistamines may be administered to control the itching.
-These can be obtained at any chemist.
+For mild cases, over the counter antihistamines can help to control itching.
 Common brands include Phenergan, Periactin, Polaramine, Zadine, Claratyne and Zyrtec.

 What are antihistamines?

 Allergy symptoms are triggered by a chemical known as histamine which is a compound released by mast cells and basophils.
 Histamine binds to receptors on other cells triggering various responses such as dilation of blood vessels which makes them slightly leaky (hence a runny nose and eyes being a common allergy symptom in humans) as well as triggering hives and itching in some animals (and people).
 The purpose of this is to allow cells of the immune system into the vessels to attack invaders such as bacteria or viruses.

-Below is a chart of antihistamines and the recommended dosage for a 5 kg (8 lb) cat.
+Below is a chart of antihistamines and the dosage for a 5 kg (8 lb) cat.

 |Claratyne 10mg||1/2 tablet twice a day|